AlacritousCreature/Gym-Management-System/README.md

 # Gym-Management-System

-An application to help a gym manager manage a GYM hall, with various equipment, Trainers/customers, equipment’s, and exercise plan, and simple scheduling of the customers Subscriptions.
+An Java Application to help a gym manager manage a GYM hall, with various equipment, Trainers/customers, equipment’s, and exercise plan, and simple scheduling of the customers Subscriptions.